CS 112 - Introduction to Computer Science II

 Course Overview

 In Introduction to Computer Science I, one learns the basic building blocks for problem-solving using the Java programming language.
-Introduction to Computer Science II continues with more advanced building blocks and brings the student to a level of problem solving sophistication where group-work becomes important.
-Topics include applets, graphics, graphical user interfaces, the Java event model, file I/O, and other advanced Java topics.
-We also begin coverage of basic data structures (e.g. collections, linked lists) and algorithms (e.g. sorting, searching) concepts.
-Thus we transition to the Data Structures course where we learn a collection of sophisticated tools for problem solving that find application in many diverse problems computer scientists face.
+Introduction to Computer Science II continues problem-solving development with group work, deeper coverage of object-oriented programming topics, exception handling, graphical user interfaces, the Java event model, file I/O, and other advanced programming topics.
+We also begin coverage of basic data structures (e.g. collections, linked lists) and algorithms (e.g. sorting, searching).
+Thus we transition to the Data Structures course where one learns a collection of common, important tools for problem solving that find application in many diverse problems computer scientists solve.

 Learning Objectives